ContinuumIO/topik/docs/tokenization.rst

 ##########

 The next step in topic modeling is to break your documents up into individual terms.
 This is called tokenization.
-Tokenization is done using the :meth:`~.tokenize` function on a Corpus iterator (returned from :func:`~.read_input`):
+Tokenization is done using either the :meth:`~.tokenize` dispatcher function on a Corpus iterator (returned from :func:`~.read_input`), or using one of the tokenizer functions directly:

 .. code-block:: python